winitzki/talks/scala-sbt/begin-sbt.md

 #### Advantages

-Using Scala as configuration language privides extreme flexibility
+Using Scala as configuration language provides extreme flexibility

 - `sbt test` could...
     - run tests using a custom testing framework